-Canada Post has received strike notice, a service disruption will occur on May 23, 2025.
-Students receiving documents from Alberta Student Aid by mail should expect some delays if a Canada Post mail strike occurs.
+Canada Post's operations have entered a rotating national mail strike effective Saturday, October 11, 2025.
+Students receiving documents from Alberta Student Aid by mail should expect delays due to a rotating mail strike.

 Delays may be reduced by signing up for digital services in your Alberta Student Aid account, MyLoan account and NSLSC.ca account.
 You can also set up direct deposit for your account to help avoid delays in receiving funds that can be dispersed electronically.